 Attach the Support Bars to the Canopy

 Stretch the canopy out on a clean surface.
 Using the tape measure and tailor's chalk or a carpenter's pencil, lightly mark intended support bar locations along the sides of the canopy.
 For the canopy to slide properly, the support bars must be parallel to each other and all bars should be perpendicular to the sides of the canopy.
 Support bars should be located at each extreme end of the canopy, as well.
 At each pair of marks, slide a support bar under the canopy and staple the canopy to the bar.
 Repeat for every set of marks.

 Install the six eye screws on top of the support beams, three on one beam and three on the opposite beam.
 The support beams are the pergola's chief horizontal carrying beams.
 They are not the top-most lattice (designed to host trailing plants), nor are they the beams directly below the lattice.
 The support beams are the ones that rest on the vertical posts.

-Using the ladder, drill three equidistant holes on one beam with a drill bit slightly smaller in diameter than the eye screws.
+Using a ladder, drill three equidistant pilot holes on one beam, slightly smaller in diameter than the eye screws.
 Position the holes as high as possible, while maintaining a 1-inch space above the holes so that the canopy will clear any supports directly above.
 Screw the three eye screws into place.
 Repeat for the opposite side.

 Install the Wire Rope on the Eye Screws